 At University Park, a Bicycle Master Plan was developed in conjunction with the Borough of State College to promote bicycle commuting.
 Penn State partners with CATA (Centre Region Transportation Authority) to offer free on-campus bus shuttle services and low cost solutions for off campus bus service.
 CATA also administers commuter programs for car and vanpools.

 Penn State has a comprehensive waste management program that emphasizes reduce, reuse, recycle and restore.
 The ultimate goal is to be zero waste.
 The Administrative Policy (AD34), University Recycling Program has been established to recognize that waste management is the responsibility of all faculty, staff and students.
 It outlines Penn State's commitment to sustainability and environmental resource management.
-Visit Penn State's Waste Management and Recycling page to see all of Penn State's initiatives in waste management, recycling and compost.
+Visit Penn State's Recycling and Composting page to see all of Penn State's initiatives in waste management, recycling and compost.

 EDUCATION & AWARENESS

 The Sustainability Institute offers a variety of programs to students, staff and faculty.
 First year students can become Eco-Reps who learn about sustainability and then encourage their peers to practice sustainable lifestyles.
 An Energy Challenge and a Recycling Challenge is conducted in residence halls to encourage students to take action to reduce energy consumption and increase recycling rates.
 Faculty, staff and students can become a part of a Green Team, whose members volunteer to take specific actions to help the organization operate in a more efficient, innovative and healthy way.
 The Green Paws program offers strategies for units or individuals to "green" their office space.